lv042/Weather-Wizard/docs/user_manual.md

 # User Manual

+(Reviewed by Rafail)

 ## INTRODUCTION
-The Weather Wizard is a device that collects weather data, including temperature, humidity, and light intensity (and soon more), and sends it to the backend where data gets saved in a database.
+The Weather Wizard is an IOT device that collects weather data, including temperature, humidity, and light intensity (and soon more), and sends it to the backend where data gets saved in a database.
 From the backend, the data will be fetched by the frontend and displayed in graphs.
 The Weather Wizard is designed for weather enthusiasts, students, and researchers who want to collect accurate weather data.